aiidateam/aiida-atomistic/docs/source/user_guide/structuredata/structuredata.md

 ### Setting the crystal structure and properties

 Let's suppose we have a 2D structure.
 In this case, we need to define the PBC consistently.
-We should then provide the following information during to the StructureData constructor:
+We should then provide the following information in the StructureData constructor:

 ```python
 In [9]: data = {